tastiSaher/Metamers/README.md

 ### Algorithm for calculating the MMB
-Above concepts lay the foundation for various approaches to calculate an MMB.

 Start by estimating a point that is located inside the MMB.
 This is a rather simple problem and we just assume its solution as granted.
 It is then possible to sample the MMB boundary in arbitrary directions from the point inside the MMB.